 As a religious center, Kamakura presents an extraordinary legacy.
 Most of its temples and shrines are in settings of remarkable beauty; many are designated National Treasures.
-If you can afford the time for only one day trip from Tokyo, you should probably spend it here.
+If you have time for just one day trip away from Tokyo, spend it here.

 After 1333, when the center of power returned to Kyoto, Kamakura reverted to being a sleepy backwater town on the edge of the sea.
 After World War II, it began to develop as a residential area for the well-to-do.
 Though the religious past is much in evidence, nothing secular survives from the shogunal days; there wasn't much there to begin with.
 The warriors of Kamakura had little use for courtiers, or their palaces and gardened villas; the shogunate's name for itself, in fact, was the Bakufu—literally, the "tent government."